glacials/twos.dev/src/From Google to Apple.md

 Reminders is one of the best-designed apps on iOS.
 Reminders can be scheduled to “pop” at a date, a date and time, a location, and/or when messaging `$PERSON`.
 Reminders can belong to lists (e.g. work vs. personal), lists can be shared (e.g. family chores), and reminders within shared lists can be assigned to people.

+Reminders have a shortform name, an optional longform description, and an optional URL field which is given special UX treatment

 I use the “Today” view when in-app, which shows any reminder that’s popped or that has no pop trigger.

 I have a reminder that pops every Tuesday when I arrive home that reminds me to take out the trash.